jackie-dai/Vault-of-Knowledge/Probability Theory/Lecture 24 - Bivariant Normal Random Variables.md

-The covariance matrix will always be a positive definite matrix (symmetric matrix)
+The covariance matrix will always be a positive definite matrix (invertible)